TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.client.rst

       *source_address*, *context* and *check_hostname* were added.

    .. versionchanged:: 3.2
-      This class now supports HTTPS virtual hosts if possible (that is, if :data:`ssl.HAS_SNI` is true).
+      This kundi now supports HTTPS virtual hosts if possible (that is, if :data:`ssl.HAS_SNI` is true).

    .. versionchanged:: 3.4